CNAG-Biomedical-Informatics/pheno-ranker/README.md

-        -o, --out-file <file>            Output file path [default: -r matrix.txt | -t rank.txt] -poi, --patients-of-interest <id_list>   Export JSON files for the selected individual IDs during a dry-run -poi-out-dir <directory>         Directory for JSON files (used with --poi) -retain-excluded-phenotypicFeatures     Retains features set to "excluded": true by appending '_excluded' to their IDs
+        -o, --out-file <file>            Output file path [default: -r matrix.txt | -t rank.txt] -poi, --patients-of-interest <id_list>   Export JSON files for the selected individual IDs during a dry-run -poi-out-dir <directory>         Directory for JSON files (used with --poi) -prp, --precomputed-ref-prefix [path/basename]   Use precomputed data for the reference cohort(s).
+No need to use --r -retain-excluded-phenotypicFeatures     Retains features set to "excluded": true by appending '_excluded' to their IDs
         -similarity-metric-cohort <metric>  Similarity metric for cohort mode [>hamming|jaccard] -sort-by <metric>                Sort by Hamming distance or Jaccard index [>hamming|jaccard]